goodloop/autoware_auto_mirror/src/common/state_estimation/design/state-estimation-design.md

 ## Future extensions / Unimplemented parts

-The `autoware::prediction::FilterInterface` is generic enough to implement different _kinds_ of filters.
+The `autoware::common::state_estimation::StateEstimationInterface` is generic enough to implement different _kinds_ of filters.
 The ones that come to mind are:
 - Unscented Kalman Filter
 - Square Root covariance filter